Anxious Dogs in Cars: How to Calm Your Dog for Stress-Free Rides

 Positive reinforcement

 Building on the idea of desensitizing is positive reinforcement.
-If your dog doesn’t suffer from carsickness, at least vomiting, then offer your pup a treat with each successful step.
+If your dog doesn’t suffer from carsickness or at least vomiting, then offer your pup a treat with each successful step.

 For example, sitting in the car rather than standing should be rewarded.
 Not whining deserves a reward.
-Not panting also should warrant rewarding.
+Not panting also should warrant a reward.

 This strategy will let your dog know that car travel is a good thing and has a positive association with a car ride.